drozental/graphql-tutorial/README.md

   field :pet, Types::PetType, 'The pet that the activity was performed for' end
 ```
-3. Let's deinfe couple of queries
+3. Let's define couple of queries
 ```ruby
 # ./graphql/type/query_type.rb
 field :pet, Types::PetType do